Table of Contents

 What is the Golden Fleece?

 King Athamas of Boetia married Nephele, who was the cloud goddess, and together they had two children: Phrixus and Helle.
 After some time, Athamas got married again, this time to Ino, the daughter of Cadmus.
-His first wife Nephele left in anger which caused a terrible drought to afflict the land.
-Ino, the new wife of King Athamas hated Phrixus and Helle, so she planned to get rid of them.
+His second wife Ino, out of jealousy, conspired to get rid of Phrixus and Helle which led to a declaration of them being sacrificed to end a deceitfully claimed drought.

 Ino convinced Athamas that the only way to save the land and end the drought was to sacrifice the children of Nephele.
 Before they could sacrifice Phrixus and Helle, Nephele appeared with a winged ram with golden fleece.
 The winged ram was an offspring of Poseidon, the god of the sea with Theophane, a nymph.
 The creature was a descendent of Helios, the god of the sun from its mother’s side.